Quantum relaxation and finite size effects in the XY chain in a transverse field after global quenches: Results

-As seen in Fig.\ref{Fig_entropy}, the time evolution of the entropy starts linearly, reaching a $l$-dependent saturation regime.
-Afterwards there is a linear decrease and the process is repeated quasiperiodically as for the transverse Ising chain\cite{Igloi_12} with a period $T_{\rm period}=L/v_{\rm max}$, where $v_{\rm max}$ is the maximum group velocity ${\rm max}_p\{v_p\}$.
+As seen in fig.\,\ref{Fig_entropy}, the time evolution of the entropy starts linearly, reaching a $l$-dependent maximum.
+Afterwards there is a linear decrease and the process is repeated quasi-periodically as for the transverse Ising chain\cite{Igloi_12} with a period $T_{\rm period}=L/v_{\rm max}$, where $v_{\rm max}$ is the maximum group velocity ${\rm max}_p\{v_p\}$.
+In the limits $L \to \infty$ and $l \gg 1$ the SC theory predicts \be S_l\left(t\right)=